logigearcorp/docs.testarchitect.com/content/user-guide/support/frequently-asked-questions/how-to-handle-a-single-controller-failure-in-serial-synchronous-testing.md

 ---
 title: "What happens when you have a serial synchronous test fail on one controller: do you have the option of continuing or stopping the test execution?"
-linktitle: "What happens when you have a serial synchronous test fail on one controller: do you have the option of continuing or stopping the test execution?"
+linktitle: "How to handle a single controller failure in serial synchronous testing?"
 description: "This depends upon the error handling actions set by the test module.
 Options for the on error action include continue , exit action , or exit test case .
 The action on error action allows for more ..."
 weight: 14
 aliases: